gpdantedaniel/PharmaHacks2025/README.md

 The dataset used for this project is loaded from a pickle file named `data_hackaton_train.data` provided to us.
 It underwent an 80/20 test-split to test our model before receiving the testing data.

 ## Usage
-To use the model with a new dataset, run the `for_judges.py` Jupyter Notebook and link your desired dataset.
+To use the model with a new dataset, run the `for_judges.py` Jupyter Notebook and link your desired dataset or simply use the Google Collab: https://colab.research.google.com/drive/1NZp7MRYnbJf7i8haVR4bXVkjgbQrufJj.